 The column or field reference contains a subset of the properties of the full field definition.
 These are the properties that you can customize for the column as it exists in the content type.

 For more information, see Fields and Field References.

 The SPFieldCollection object provides you with a combined view of a column's attributes, as they exist in that content type.
 Each SPField object represents all the attributes of a column or field definition, combined with those attributes that have been overridden in the field reference for that content type.

 There is a 1-to-1 correlation between the items in the SPFieldLinkCollection and SPFieldCollection objects.
-For each SPFieldLink that you add to a content type, SharePoint Foundation adds a corresponding SPField object that represents the merged view of that column, as it is defined in the content type.
+For each SPFieldLink object that you add to a content type, Windows SharePoint Services adds a corresponding SPField object that represents the merged view of that column, as it is defined in the content type.

 Any public static (Shared in Visual Basic) members of this type are thread safe.
 Any instance members are not guaranteed to be thread safe.